 Housing and Residential Life is an integral part of the total educational experience.
 The residential life program at Marist College is based upon the philosophy of providing students with a safe, healthy, and attractive living environment that supports and supplements the educational mission of the College.
-Marist College provides housing for over 3,450 undergraduate students in corridor, suite, apartment and townhouse style residences.

-Students are housed using a 'rites of passage' philosophy, which recognizes that a student's developmental stage should be supported by his/her living environment.
-Therefore freshmen students are housed in residence halls designed to promote social interaction, and are staffed with individuals trained to work with freshmen and their specific adjustments.
-As students move from freshmen to senior year they are housed in more independent living environments (suite style, apartments and townhouses) which helps to prepare them for their eventual move out into the world following graduation.
+Marist College provides housing for over 3,450 undergraduate students in corridor, suite, apartment, and townhouse style residences.
+Marist recognizes that a student's developmental stage should be supported by his/her their living environment.
+Therefore, first year students are housed in residence halls designed to promote social interaction, and are staffed by student and professional staff trained to work with first year students and their specific adjustments.
+As students move from their first year to senior year they are housed in more independent living environments (suite style, apartments, and townhouses) which helps to prepare them for their eventual move out into the world following graduation.
 Along the way they acquire certain freedoms and responsibilities that will help them develop into mature and responsible citizens.
 When a student elects to reside in college housing they become part of a larger community and are responsible for adhering to the norms and standards of that community.